I’ve been thinking about this post for a long time, wondering if I should really go ahead and write it, and it seems like a good idea that I do it.

 Every time one of you places an order, there’s trust on both sides.
 On your side, you are trusting that buying from me is safe and that the items I sell are worth the money.
 Unlike something you buy in a store, you can’t pick it up or look at it first.

-On my side, I am trusting that you are going to use the PDFs or CD-ROM only for yourself, and not share or re-sell it.
+On my side, I am trusting that you are going to use the individual PDFs, CD-ROMs, or Zipped Collections only for yourself, and not share or re-sell them.
 That’s a bit of a leap of faith on my part.

 In the past few months I have found out about several copyright violations: one person was trying to sell one of my CD-ROMs on Craigslist, another on eBay, and a third person had uploaded some of my files to a file-sharing service where anyone could download them.